The Soldier's Details

 In about 1932 Jim Scott married Edna Grace Cross at Bridgetown.
 They had 2 children.

-Unfortunately we no little of Jim’s movements after the war.
-If any family members should read this page, we would be grateful if you contacted us via our email.
-Thank you.
+Unfortunately we know very little of Jim’s movements after the war.
+If any family members should read this page, we would be grateful if you contacted us via our email. (email@example.com) Thank you.

 - Selarang Camp Changi - Singapore